prayagnshah/Sound-Extraction/README.md

 2. Original files should be in the format `20220611T202300.wav` or `20220611T202300.flac`.
 Sample files in CSV should be in the format `20220611_202300.wav` or `20220611_202300.flac` under the heading `sampleFile`.
 For instance,

    ![Sample Image](data/image.png)

+3. If you do not have the CSV file with sample times then you can generate the CSV file by following this [README](https://github.com/prayagnshah/Sound-Extraction/blob/main/src/README.md)

 ## Changelog